Berk-Can-Ulubas/schlossinator/README.md

 * 🔵 reset state: during reset state you are asked to enter a new password and confirm by pressing D. The reset state is represented by a blue glowing led.
 You open the reset state by pressing the C button.
 * 🟡 check password state: before you are able to enter 🔴 lock state, 🟢 unlock state or 🔵 reset state the system will change into the check password state to verify the user.
 The  check password state state is represented by a yellow glowing led.
 If the user gets the password wrong the yellow led will blink and the system will change into the previous state.

-STL files used for this prject from Marcio Jose Soares https://www.thingiverse.com/thing:5831395
+STL files used for this project by Marcio Jose Soares https://www.thingiverse.com/thing:5831395

 ![schlossinator testing on breadboard](https://github.com/user-attachments/assets/c0d0d905-bf8f-43f9-811b-7814dde13306)